Finding HQ Materials

 Curriculum Resources

-South Carolina has a web page for instructional materials with information on state requirements, including listings of the K-12 state adopted and supplemental instructional materials on state contract, some of which are rated green on EdReports.
+South Carolina provides information on state requirements for instructional materials, including annual lists of adopted core and supplemental instructional materials, some of which are rated green on EdReports.

 Learn MoreAdoption Guidance & Tools